-As we continue to enjoy gorgeous weather and longer, brighter evenings, most of us are keen to get out and enjoy the outdoors.
+As we continue to enjoy mild weather and longer, brighter evenings, most of us are keen to get out and make the most of the outdoors.
 However, if you suffer from hay fever, you are most likely dreading the stinging eyes, streaming nose and of course the unstoppable sneezing!
 These irritating symptoms can be a massive hindrance when it comes to enjoying summer activities.
-A. Vogel’s nutritional therapist Alison Cullen has shared her top ten tips for survival when there is a high pollen count, so that sufferers can take action against the dreaded symptoms today.
+A. Vogel’s nutritional therapist Alison Cullen, has shared her top ten tips for survival when there is a high pollen count, so that sufferers can take action against the dreaded symptoms today.

-- Be wary of mucus-inducing dairy products.
-People prone to allergic reactions often struggle with dietary dairy so instead investigate the dairy free offerings at your local health food store.
+2. Be wary of mucus-inducing dairy products.
+People prone to allergic reactions often struggle with dairy so instead investigate the dairy free offerings at your local health food store.

-- Dry clothes in-doors as damp clothes on the washing line will collect pollen.
+6. Dry clothes indoors as damp clothes on the washing line will collect pollen.

-- Stock up on A.Vogel Pollinosan tablets, a natural remedy containing seven tropical herbs that work on all the symptoms of hay fever and allergic rhinitis, without the drowsy side effects associated with some medicine.
+10. Stock up on A.Vogel Pollinosan tablets, a natural remedy containing sevenherbs that work on all the symptoms of hay fever and allergic rhinitis, without the drowsy side effects associated with some medicine.
 For best results, it can be taken a month before your symptoms usually start.